Beyond Rewards in Reinforcement Learning for Cyber Defence: Numerical Reward Sign Ablation Study

-Here we ablate the positive numerical sign from our SP reward to investigate the role of reward sign versus sparsity.
+To investigate the role of numerical reward sign versus sparsity, we conduct two complementary ablations: (1) an Ablated-SP reward which shifts SP by a constant to remove its positive sign, and (2) a Dense Positive (DP) reward as the counterpart to DN.

 It is notable that rewards which perform poorly in our experiments (CDN, DN, SN) all feature negative penalties without any positive rewards.
-However, for an idealised RL algorithm the optimal policy is invariant when a constant is added to the reward function~\cite{sutton2018rl}.
-To empirically determine the role that numerically positive rewards play in the improved performance of SP and SPN agents (i.e., versus sparsity) we create the Ablated-SP reward which simply adds a constant reward (-1) to the SP reward.
+However, for an idealised RL algorithm the optimal policy is invariant when a constant is added to the reward function~\citep{sutton2018rl, ng99PBRS}.

+To empirically determine the role that numerically positive rewards play in the performance of SP and SPN agents (i.e., versus sparsity) we create the Ablated-SP and Dense Positive (DP) reward functions.
+Ablated-SP simply adds a constant reward (-1) to the SP reward.
 In other words, the blue agent receives a reward of 0 when the network has zero compromised nodes and -1 otherwise.
+Similarly, the DP reward is constructed from DN by adding the size of the network so that the reward is +1 per uncompromised node (i.e., 0 when fully compromised only).

-Using the in the YT environment, a network size of 10 nodes and all three agent orders, we train each agent for 1.5~million time steps and evaluate the $\text{Score}_\text{GT}$, best $\text{Score}_\text{GT}$ and number of optimal runs.
+Using the YT environment, a network size of 10 nodes and all three agent orders, we train each agent for 1.5~million time steps and evaluate the $\text{Score}_\text{GT}$, best $\text{Score}_\text{GT}$ and number of optimal runs.

-The results in Table~\ref{tab:Ablation_basic} show the Ablated-SP reward function (which does not include any positive rewards) achieves the same (or better) average $\text{Score}_\text{GT}$ as the SP reward in the two fixed agent orders.
-When the agent order is random, Ablated-SP outperforms the CDN, DN and SPN rewards, and closely approaches the performance of SP and SPN – likely due to hyperparameter sensitivity during training.
-This shows that including numerically positive rewards is not the main reason that SP and SPN outperform SN, DN and CDN.
+Table~\ref{tab:Ablation_basic} shows that Ablated-SP matches or marginally exceeds SP under the two fixed agent orderings.
+When the agent order is random, Ablated-SP outperforms the CDN, DN, and SPN rewards, and closely approaches the performance of SP and SPN.
+Similarly, DP performs comparably to the other dense reward functions across all agent orders.
+In the Red then Blue order, DP achieves a $\text{Score}_\text{GT}$ of 1.49 in the basic action space and 1.64 in the extended action space, in line with DN (1.57 and 1.82), and substantially worse than SP and SPN (both 0.90) and this relative ranking is repeated in the balanced ordering too.
+Taken together, these results show that a numerically positive sign is not the reason why SP and SPN outperform SN, DN, and CDN.